cardboard-iguana/cardboard-iguana.com/log/2022-03-29-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### DNSdumpster

-DNSdumpster is basically a search engine for domain data — type in a root domain, and get back (many of) its subdomains and other information.
-(In my testing DNSdumpster doesn’t always enumerate *every* subdomain, though it certainly does a better job than guessing.)
+DNSdumpster is basically a search engine for domain data - type in a root domain, and get back (many of) its subdomains and other information.
+(In my testing DNSdumpster doesn't always enumerate *every* subdomain, though it certainly does a better job than guessing.)

 * [DNSdumpster](https://dnsdumpster.com/)